 Street eateries from Hong Kong (HK), Macau and Singapore (SG) received nods from Michelin Guide inspectors last year.
 In fact, two hawkers in SG even garnered the elusive “one star” recognition.

 Davao Famous Restaurant and Cecil’s has been serving for almost 50 years like Ying Kee in San Po Kong.
-Lachi’s, Em’s, Kuilan’s and Aling Foping’s serve pastries and desserts as Michelin mention worthy as that of Kwan Kee in Sham Shui Po and Kei Tsui and Joyful Dessert House in Mongkok.
-Lyndon’s, as ironic as it termed it’s specialty is indeed the best pork rib, grilled and sauced savorily like that of my top favorite Satay served by Lan Ying in Kowloon City.
-Ultimately, the braised Carabao meat served by Bulca Chong is a dainty endemic dish, inducing Davao redolence even years after completing this gastronomic itinerary.
+Lachi’s, Em’s, Kuilan’s and Aling Foping’s serve pastries and desserts which are as Michelin mention worthy as that of Kwan Kee in Sham Shui Po and Kei Tsui and Joyful Dessert House in Mongkok.
+Lyndon’s, as ironic as it termed it’s specialty is indeed the best pork rib.
+It is grilled and sauced savorily like that of my top favorite Satay served by Lan Ying in Kowloon City.
+Ultimately, the braised Carabao meat served by Bulca Chong is a dainty endemic dish, inducing that distinctly Davao redolence even years after completing this gastronomic itinerary.

 *Download DAVAO GUIDE APP in your phone to weave these eateries in your itinerary.
 Smart to visit Davao in March-May (Summer, Araw ng Davao – 2rd week of March), August (Kadayawan Festival) and December (New Year’s countdown with the Torotot Festival)